 It is expected that the second and third running cars will cross the official finish line at around 10.am on Thursday local time.

 The Global Green Challenge (formerly known as the World Solar Challenge) has been held every two years since 1987.
 This year a separate category for hybrid, electric, and other types of alternative energy vehicles.
-Because of the different categories, defining a "leader" is a little more difficult for this section of the race, but a summary of the results, which include CO2 emissions and CO2 emission figures can be found here.
+Because of the different categories, defining a "leader" is a little more difficult for this section of the race, but a summary of the results, which include CO2 emissions and CO2 emission.

 Just enter your friends and your email address into the form below